 How I Learned Not to Be Selfish in My Marriage

-I have made mistakes in life.
-Some I can now laugh at and then there are those that still make me cringe.
+I have made many many mistakes in my life.
+Some I can now laugh at and then there are those that still make me cringe from embarrassment.

 Birthday Celebration Selfishness